cosmos/sdk-tutorials/academy/xl-run-prod/3-genesis.md

 ## Publish

 All your genesis validators and all other potential node operators need access to this genesis file for them to be technically able to start the network.
 So put it on a public server.
-Picking a dedicated Github repository for all things _production_ is a good example.
+Picking a dedicated GitHub repository for all things _production_ is a good example.

 The relevant parties should also come to a consensus that this genesis represents the agreed initial state.
 Indeed: